-Have you ever wondered how you can install and access Google Drive folder on your Ubuntu system?
-Its now 2019 and we are still waiting for official google drive client from google, but we have few clients that work flawlessly.
+Its now 2020 and we are still waiting for official google drive client from google, but we have few clients that work flawlessly.

-In this article, we'll focus on how to use Google Drive on Ubuntu 18.04.
+In this tutorial, we'll focus on how to use Google Drive on Ubuntu 18.04.
 Ready?
 Let's dive in and see how this can be seamlessly achieved.

 1) Ubuntu GNOME built-in Method

 To start off, log in to your system as the root user or as a regular user with root privileges.
 Next, run the command below to install the Google Online Accounts feature.

 sudo apt install gnome-online-accounts

 Once successfully installed, start GNOME Online Accounts by running

 This will launch the Online Accounts Window as shown.
 Thereafter, click on 'Google'

 This will prompt you for your email address.
 Type it in and hit Enter.

 Next, provide your Account's password as shown and click on 'Next' or hit Enter.